Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Brief review of six-dimensional gauge theories with flux compactification

-In the next section, we will compute quantum corrections to the Wilson line scalar mass and show that it vanishes at first order.
-Before that, we would like to propose a simpler model than the one introduced above.
-As we will see, the cancellation is independent of supersymmetry.
-Therefore, we introduce a simple model to work without supersymmetry: A 6D fermion charged under an abelian gauge theory with a magnetic flux in the background.
+In this section, we introduce here a six-dimensional fermion charged under an abelian gauge theory with a magnetic flux present in the background.
 This model was presented in detail in \cite{Buchmuller_2018}.
+The six-dimensional Lagrangian for a single fermion with abelian gauge symmetry is